Link switches to other language version

 You might not expect it but Lüneburg has a surprisingly high density of pubs for its size of around 75,000 inhabitants.
 We haven't verified whether it really is the highest density of pubs in Germany – as advertised by the city's marketing department – but you'll find plenty of choice across the whole chic/expensive/cosy/inexpensive spectrum, so it feels right.
 And as we said, if you're ever short of an option for a night out, Hamburg is not far away.

 The positive thing about such a small town is not only the short distances between destinations but that you can also just run into your friends without scheduling a meet-up.
 There's always an opportunity for a spontaneous chat.
 And the fact that Leuphana University Lüneburg is a campus university will also help you to find friends quickly.
-Because the campus not only houses the lecture halls and the library, but also cafés, a barbecue area, a beach volleyball court and even a weekly market with regional fruits and vegetables.
+Because the campus not only houses the lecture halls and the library, but also cafés, a barbecue area and a beach volleyball court.
 And if you just want to feel the grass to take a deep breath, there are spacious lawns for that purpose.
 The sprawling campus is therefore an ideal place to study and just a ten-minute bike ride to the city centre.
-With your student ticket, you can not only use buses and trains in the region but also store your bike for free in the bike parking garage at the train station.
+With your student ticket, you can not only use most regional transport in all of Germany but also store your bike for free in the bike parking garage at the Lüneburg train station.

 Life in Lüneburg